-The whole point of using and audio interface is making recording great quality audio easy.
+The whole point of using an audio interface is to make recording great quality audio easy.

 You plug in all the relevant instruments and equipment like microphones and record away.

-Will you record in a basement or a studio?
-Everything that makes your work unique is what will determine the interface you end up getting.
+Will you record in a basement, home studio setup, or professional studio?
+Everything that makes your work unique will determine the interface you end up getting.

-In the end, it will boil down to all the different needs you will have and what you hope to accomplish with your interface.
+In the end, it’ll boil down to your needs and what you hope to accomplish with your interface.

 What to Keep in Mind When Buying an Audio Interface

 So, you’ve decided that you’ll invest in an audio interface to improve the quality of your work.
 Great!
 Just keep the following things in mind when shopping around.